Corporate Counsel Externship

 - Cover Letter Guide

-The Corporate Counsel Externship allows students to perform 8-12 hours of legal work per week in an in-house corporate counsel office for a private company, non-profit organization, or governmental entity.
+The Corporate Counsel Externship allows students to perform 8-12 hours of legal work per week in an in-house corporate counsel office for a private company or non-profit organization.
 Students also enroll in a companion seminar that explores the role and obligations of a corporate attorney.
 Students earn 3 credits (including 2 fieldwork credits) for an 8-hour per week placement and 4 credits (including 3 fieldwork credits) for a 12-hour per week placement.
 The course is taught by an adjunct professor with extensive experience representing business entities, including experience as in-house corporate counsel.

-Field placements include the Notre Dame General Counsel’s office, St. Joseph Health System, Whirlpool Corporation, AM General, Thor Industries, and other private companies.
-Students should choose from existing placement sites, and must obtain an externship position before enrolling in the course.
+Field placements include the University of Notre Dame Office of General Counsel, St. Joseph Health System, Whirlpool Corporation, AM General, Thor Industries, and other public and private companies.
+Students can choose from existing placement sites, and also, be proactive in identifying other sites.
+Placements must involve substantial legal work under the careful supervision of an attorney.
+All placements must be approved by the instructor and must be finalized before a student may enroll in the course.

-For more information about the course or the application process, students may contact NDLS Externship Coordinator Cathy Kustner at firstname.lastname@example.org or 631-9301.
+For more information about the course or the application process, contact NDLS Externship Coordinator Cathy Kustner at email@example.com or 631-9301.